tiltysola/CSGO_Sourcemod_DangerZone/readme/README.md

 4. Squad Manage System: Now you can only change the team players count to 1 - 3.
 5. Health System: You can change the spawn health and max health when the game begin.
 6. Admin Panel: You can change game convars and respawn players, also cheats.
-7. Death Sounds: You has been slained, You has slained an enemy, An enemy has been slained?
+7. Death Sounds: This version => LOL jaJP Voice Pack.
 8. I18N System: Now plugin supports Chinese and English.
 9. Other repair: When a player died, plugin will auto put him to spectator.